DavidAnson/markdownlint-cli2/README.md

 - The command "markdownlint-cli2 ." would lint every file in the current directory tree which is probably not intended
 - Instead, it is mapped to "markdownlint-cli2 *.{md,markdown}" which lints all Markdown files in the current directory
 - To lint every file in the current directory tree, the command "markdownlint-cli2 **" can be used instead

+Optional parameters:
+- --config  specifies the path to a configuration file to define the base configuration
+- --fix     updates files to resolve fixable issues (can be overridden in configuration)

 Configuration via:
 - .markdownlint-cli2.jsonc